marocz/yassir/packages/iac/coffeemanger.md

 - Extend functionality by modifying the `MyCoffeeStand` and `OrderManager` classes.
 - Manage infrastructure changes using Terraform configurations in `packages/iac`.

+## Challenges Encountered
+During the development of this project, several challenges were faced:

+1. **Architecture Compatibility**: The Mac used for development had a specific arm64 architecture, which was not compatible with the Terraform provider.
+2. **Provider Accessibility**: Difficulty was encountered in pulling the Terraform provider, even when attempting to use an Ubuntu virtual machine.
+3. **Data Source Limitations**: Both Coffee and Ingredient entities were implemented as Data Sources in Terraform, which complicated the creation of specific, unique coffee objects.
+4. **Attribute Access**: Accessing necessary attributes for Data Sources proved challenging, as they were not directly exposed.
+It often required looping through specific objects or retrieving them through complex data types like 'any' and nested structures.
+5. **Testing Complexities**: Encountered difficulties in setting up and running tests, particularly with managing the file paths and ensuring unique IDs in testing scenarios.
+This highlighted the need for careful structuring of tests to accurately reflect the application's behavior.
+6. **Docker Configuration**: Faced issues with Docker Compose, especially in correctly mapping volumes and environment variables.
+This challenge underscored the importance of precise configuration to ensure smooth integration and running of services in containerized environments.

 ## Contributions
 Contributions are welcome via issues or pull requests on GitHub.